otacke/h5p-todo/README.md

 Could actually be done by optionally amending Speak the Words.

 ### MiniCourse
-Help to make ready for release
+Help to make ready for release.

 ### Tamagochi Teacher
 - Allow authors to define a pool of exercises.